Masala Gur Recipe

 Everything mixed well.

-Now transfer this mixture to the prepared plate and spread evenly.
-Be quick while doing this step as the jaggery will start to set and make the process of spreading difficult.
+Step 13: Now transfer this mixture to the prepared plate and spread evenly.
+Be quick during this step, as the jaggery will start to set, making the process of spreading difficult.

-Let the masala gur set for 2-3 hours.
-Break it into rough pieces and store it in a clean air-tight container for up to a month.
+Step 14: Let the masala gur set for 2-3 hours.
+Break it into rough pieces and store it in a clean, air-tight container.
+Mewa Gud will stay good for a month when stored in an airtight container at room temperature.
+Keep it away from direct sunlight.

 Masala Gur is nothing but jaggery mixed with nuts and spices.
-It is a delicious and very healthy sweet treat to eat during winters.
+It is a delicious sweet treat to eat during winters.
 Check out my perfect recipe to make it at home.

 Servings: 20 people